Phase-Aware Localization in Pinching Antenna Systems: CRLB Analysis and ML Estimation: ML-based User Location Estimation

 First, we discretize the ground plane into a grid spaced by $d_{\rm{grid}} = \lambda/4$ to obtain initial user locations $\mathbf{u}_{k,\rm{initial}}$.
 For each initial point $\mathbf{u}_{k,\rm{initial}}$, we calculate the residual error as

-Then, we identify the smallest $N_\mathbf{u}$ values of $\tilde{f}_{\rm{error}}(\mathbf{u}_{k,\rm{initial}})$ such that each one of them will be an input to the second step.
-This coarse grid search helps identify promising initial points and mitigate the risk of convergence to poor local minima.
+Then, we identify the smallest $N_\mathbf{u}$ values of $\tilde{f}_{\rm{error}}(\mathbf{u}_{k,\rm{initial}})$ such that each one of them will be an input to the second step. {This coarse grid search helps identify promising initial points and mitigate the risk of convergence to poor local minima.}

-In the second step, we adopt the Levenberg-Marquardt (LM) algorithm \cite{levenberg1944method} for each of the $N_\mathbf{u}$ values to refine the estimates of the user location $\hat{\mathbf{u}}_{k}$ in iterative manner.
+In the second step, we adopt the LM algorithm \cite{levenberg1944method} for each of the $N_\mathbf{u}$ values to iteratively refine the estimates of the user location $\hat{\mathbf{u}}_{k}$.
 In particular, for iteration $i$, the updated user location is calculated as

 where the update step $\Delta\hat{\mathbf{u}}_{k}^{(i)}$ at iteration $i$ is calculated by solving the following linear system

 where $\frac{\partial \mathbf{s}_k(\hat{\mathbf{u}}_{k}^{(i)})}{\partial \hat{\mathbf{u}}}$ is the Jacobian matrix calculated as in \eqref{eq:jac} and $\lambda_{\rm{LM}}$ is the damping factor.